MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

     :alt: List Option Groups

-On clicking the ``Add Option Group link`` the view below is brought up with a form where the National Administrator enters the details of the new Option Group being created including the option name, and options within the option groups.
+On clicking the ``Add Option Group link`` the view below is brought up with a form where the National Administrator enters the details of the new option group being created including the option name, and options within the option groups.
 The National Administrator clicks the ``Add button`` to add a new row where details of an option including its type, display text and value can be entered.
-Finally to save the details the National Administrator clicks the save button.
+Finally to save the details the National Administrator clicks the ``save`` button.

 .. figure:: /_images/national_admin/06_f_save_new_option_group.png
     :scale: 100%